pkrumins/hacker-top/README.txt

     -u or --utf8 turns on utf8 output mode.
     Default: off.
 Use this if you know for sure that your terminal supports it, otherwise your terminal might turn into garbage.

+    -U or --url turns on printing of urls.
+    Default: off

     -n or --new follows only the newest hacker stories.
     Default: follow front page stories.